Join our list

 “Order the heart-stopping lobster claw egg roll, a steal at $16.”

-Another popular past time for both locals, tourists and movie stars is the horseback riding scene.
+Another popular pastime for both locals, tourists and movie stars is the horseback riding scene.
 With so many great hiking trails and views in the area, it’s worth booking a ride through Park Place Stables.

 Lastly, for fine wine, beautiful views, live music and food trucks – venture over to The Rosenthal Wine Bar & Patio, which can be found at 18741 Pacific Coast Highway.
 Wine tasting flights are a modest $14 and allow you to sample a variety of the local AVAs production.